 Tried and True

 - EMAIL: Many people use email as their main means of soliciting sponsorship.
-Tools on your Participant Center will help make composing, sending and tracking emails very easy.
-More tips on using your Participant Center here.
+Tools in your Fundraising Portal will help make composing, sending and tracking emails very easy.
+More tips on using your Fundraising Portal here.

 - LETTERS: Although email is quick and easy, some have found that letters-sent via “snail mail”-are more personal and often get better results.
 Be sure to include a return envelope, stamped and self-addressed, to help your donor respond to your request.
 Read our tips on composing your fundraising letter in the tab “what to say”